Prescription Opiate Drugs

 FENTANYL – is a powerful synthetic opioid prescription drug, similar to morphine, but is 50 to 100 times potent.
 It produces a powerful high.

 HEROIN – is a non-prescription illegal opioid drug that many turn to after being addicted to the prescription opioids because heroin is cheaper to get.

 Withdrawal symptoms from opiate drugs can start a few hours after the last dose.
 Early withdrawal symptoms can be sweating, insomnia, runny nose, achy muscles, tearing up, excessive yawning, and anxiety or agitation.
 Once the initial symptoms have passed, those who have an abuse or addiction history with the drug will experience more severe symptoms as the detox process will begin and last for up to a week or longer.
 The symptoms experienced may be nausea and vomiting, diarrhea, goosebumps, stomach cramps, depression, and drug cravings.

 Opiate drug withdrawal symptoms can be very uncomfortable.
 Some individuals choose to detox at home and others want the detox process to happen in a facility with trained staff members.
 It can be extremely difficult to stop taking opiate drugs without help and medical detox may provide the safest way to detox.
 Vital signs, such as blood pressure, heart rate, body temperature, etc, can be monitored regularly and medications can be administered to regulate the brain and physical symptoms can be stabilized.
-This gives you a good start to your recovery and may make relapse less likely.
+Therefore, This gives you a good start to your recovery and may make relapse less likely.
 Medical detox is usually short in duration lasting 7 days at New Day Recovery.